jocosocial/twitarr/rest_documentation.md

 ```

 #### Error Responses
-* status_code_only - HTTP 401 if user is not logged in as an admin
+* status_code_only - HTTP 401 if user is not logged in as moderator, tho, or admin
 * status_code_with_message - HTTP 404 if the user is not found
   ```
     { "status": "error", "error": "User not found." }